Longifolene: Occurrence

-The laboratory synthesis of longifolene has attracted much syntheses.

 Biosynthesis

 The biosynthesis of longifolene begins with farnesyl diphosphate (1) (also called farnesyl pyrophosphate) by means of a cationic polycyclization cascade.
 Loss of the pyrophosphate group and cyclization by the distal alkene gives intermediate 3, which by means of a 1,3-hydride shift gives intermediate 4.
 After two additional cyclizations, intermediate 6 produces longifolene by a 1,2-alkyl migration.

-Reactions
+Synthesis and related chemistry

+The laboratory characterization and synthesis of longifolene has long attracted attention.

 It reacts with borane to give the derivative dilongifolylborane, which is a chiral hydroborating agent.